Bankruptcy Options in Arkansas

 Types of Bankruptcies

-types of bankruptcy, depending on your financial situation.
+of bankruptcy, depending on your financial situation.

-The three different types of bankruptcies are:
+The two most common types of bankruptcies are:

 Chapter 7: This form of bankruptcy can cancel all your debts, but also may also